HABcoder/JQueryGame1/README.md

-Basic Game created by jquery (arrange them)
+Basic Game created by jquery (arrange them) and also add sweet alert